jeka-kiselyov/aws-cloudwatch-chart/README.md

 	acs.getGraph().then(function(graph){
 		graph.save('image.png').then(function(filename){
-			//// filename should be == 'image.png' this is your graph.
+			//// filename should be == 'image.png' this is your chart.
 		}
 	});
 ```